Home

 **The video preview is of a different topic but it shows the process the student will follow in the task design.

 When I started my procedure of historical enquiry unit each year, I wanted to introduce the all three skills.
 I was looking for a way to tell students about what the study of historical involves, how it is structured.
 But...I needed a way to explicitly teach the key skills concept that was engaging and efficient.
-When I just talked at students, they looked disinterested.
+When I just talked AT students, they looked disinterested.

 What is Included: